webqit/webflo/README.md

 ## The Catch...

 Webflo is a framework on its own track - thia time, on working and thinking in vanilla HTML, CSS and JavaScript!
 Instead of trying to follow certain patterns that have been touted as "norms", it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating stuffs from across a few web paltforn proposals!
-This means that to happily meet Webflo, you also have to be excited about going one step ahead!
+This means that to happily meet Webflo, you also have to be excited about being one step ahead!

 ## The Wins...